apache/arrow/docs/source/python/dataset.rst

 To avoid reading all data when only needing a subset, the ``columns`` and ``filter`` keywords can be used.

-The ``columns`` keyword can be used to only read a selection of the columns, and accepts a list of column names:
+The ``columns`` keyword can be used to only read the named columns:

 .. ipython:: python